OpenSimian/osMonoDev/README.md

 ## Overview

 OsMonoDev is designed to simplify the creation of Ubuntu VM's configured to support the creation of a small OpenSimulator standalone grid.
-It uses a Vagrant recipe to provision a Ubuntu desktop virtual machine loaded with monodevelop to allow developers to hack a clone of any OpenSimulator branch.
+It uses a Vagrant recipe to provision a Ubuntu desktop virtual machine loaded with monodevelop and a clone of any OpenSimulator branch.
 It also configures an Ubuntu server configured as a MySQL server for any of the OpenSimulator servers started on the local network.

 osMonoDev currently requires the following freely available software.
 * VirtualBox ( [www.virtualbox](https://www.virtualbox.org/) )